On Thursday night something happened that had never happened in Thunder history before.

 Even though it is just an exhibition game, that in reality has no meaning on the regular season, playoff picture, or home court advantage, it is still cool to say the Thunder is the only team that TWO All-Star game starters.

 That means two of the most popular players in the whole world play right here in little ole Oklahoma City.

 That’s pretty amazing.
 This could potentially be the first and final time Thunder fans will get to watch Durant and Westbrook start alongside each other as teammates, so you should enjoy it.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!